14.1 Compulsory Additional Modules - OFA

 N.B.
 Before selecting optional courses, students must confirm that there are no scheduling conflicts with other activities on their plan.

-The University also announces grants for Erasmus internships abroad.
-For more information:
+The University also organises grants for Erasmus internships abroad.
+For more information, visit:

-14.12 Access to Master of Science Degree Programmes
+14.12 Access to the Master of Science Degree Programmes

-Students of the School of Architecture and Society that graduate within 4 years of first registering and who, as of 30 September of the 2nd year of registration, have met the required N/V parameter (N being the average marks, divided by number of credits, or V), may gain admission to the Master of Science Degree Programme in Urban Planning and Policy Design.
+Students of the School of Architecture and Society that graduate within 4 years of first registering and who, as of 30 September of the 2nd year of registration, have met the required N/V parameter (credits/average marks taken from the study plan) may gain admission to the Master of Science Degree Programme in Architecture.

 The required parameters, based on the student’s year of admission, are as follows: